vseanclark/MCW-Azure-security-and-management/README.md

 Link to [Download Workshop](https://github.com/Microsoft/MCW-Azure-security-and-management/archive/master.zip)

-# Azure Security and Management
+# Azure security and management

 Contoso Holdings is a multi-national holding company headquartered in Los Angeles, CA that owns 48 manufacturing companies located in North America, Europe and Asia.
 In this workshop, you will help Contoso Holdings design and implement the systems to manage their Azure infrastructure at scale.